Ask Financer

 How Much Do I Need To Make To Afford A $250K House?

-The exact amount you need varies based on your debt-to-income ratio and local property taxes.
+The exact income needed for a 250K mortgage varies based on your debt-to-income ratio, credit score, and local property taxes.

 Complete Income Requirements For A $250,000 Home In 2026